 |Sky||£20||No charge if you already have an active phone line, otherwise £20 fee applies.|

 |TalkTalk||£60||Charge applies for new lines and setting up broadband on existing lines.|

 What happens when a new line is installed?

 Physical installation of a brand-new phone line requires planning.
-This begins with a line check, an automated procedure performed by the provider you're planning to move to.
+This begins with a line check, an automated procedure performed by the provider to who you're planning to move.

 Phone lines on the BT network can all be checked regardless of who your intended provider is (except for Virgin Media).
 A central database is available to providers, enabling them to quickly establish whether the line is active and suitable for voice and data.

 Once the suitability of a line is established, it can be activated for instant use or scheduled for physical activation.
 If you're switching between providers on the BT network this should be instantaneous, but for new builds, second lines, and switching from Virgin Media an engineer visit is required.